UmmItC/Blog/content/en/blog/Linux/Gentoo/Gentoo-install-xfce-xorg-lightdm.md

 In the world of Linux, the terminal is your trusty companion, your guiding star through the vast universe of commands and tasks.
 Just like having hands and feet, you can't navigate Linux comfortably without it.
 So, let's make sure you have your terminal ready for action!

->Tips: May not need to be installed, xfce4-meta is already included.
+>Just skip this part, no need to be installed, xfce4-meta is already included.

 ```shell
 emerge --ask --verbose x11-terms/xfce4-terminal
 ```

-### Step 9: Configuring Your XFCE Session - (Optional)
+### Step 9: Configuring Your XFCE Session

 Before we dive into your XFCE desktop, let's ensure that your system knows how to start it.
 We'll create a command to initiate XFCE.